-Nowadays our inboxes are filled with memes, cartoons and jokes about our continuing political, economic and environmental disasters.
-And even though each one is another reminder of a horrible situation, we laugh.
+Nowadays everyone's inbox is filled with memes, cartoons and jokes about our continuing political, economic and environmental disasters.
+And even though each joke is another reminder of a horrible situation, we laugh.
 Why?

 Because we have to; laughter is critical in terrible times because it reminds us we can still feel joy, and that the purpose of life is to do more than just survive.
 No matter the circumstances, people always crave what author Phillip Pullman calls "the value of simple delight."